 Sean Prentiss is an award winning writer.
 Finding Abbey: The Search for Edward Abbey and His Hidden Desert Grave won the 2015 winner of the National Outdoor Book Award for History/Biography, the Utah Book Award for Nonfiction, and the New Mexico-Arizona Book Award for biography.
 Finding Abbey was also a finalist for both the Vermont and Colorado Book Awards.

 He is the co-editor of an anthology on the craft of creative nonfiction, entitled The Far Edges of the Fourth Genre, and the co-editor of a forthcoming anthology, entitled the Science of Story: The Brain Behind Creative Nonfiction.

-He is also the co-author of Environmental and Nature Writer: A Craft Guide and Anthology and the forthcoming Advanced Creative Nonfiction.
+He is also the co-author of Environmental and Nature Writer: Writers' Guide and Anthology and the forthcoming Advanced Creative Nonfiction: Writers' Guide and Anthology.

 Sean also publishes magazine articles and is the creative editor for Backcountry Magazine.